MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 ```ssh
 docker run -it test:pandas some_number
 ```
 * The `-it` argument implies that you want an interactive session.
+This means that you can interact with the session and, for example use `Ctrl+C` to quit the session.
 * You should get the same output you did when you ran the pipeline script by itself.

 >Note: It is important to note that the config file needs to be named 'Dockerfile' with no extension and also you need to run "docker build -t test:pandas ." from the directory where you saved this file.
 These instructions asume that `pipeline.py` and `Dockerfile` are in the same directory.
 The Docker commands should also be run from the same directory as these files.